-The Center for Biofilm Engineering at Montana State University is working with leading biofilm research centers in the UK, Europe, and Asia to develop international standardized biofilm test methods.
+The Center for Biofilm Engineering at Montana State University is working with leading biofilm research centers in the UK, Europe, Asia, and Australia to develop international standardized biofilm test methods.
 The International Biofilm Standards Task Group (IBSTG) is focusing its efforts on testing methods in health care settings, industrial systems, and the built environment.
 By doing so, the group aims to enable informed and consistent decision-making regarding international regulation of antibiofilm products.
 Input from industry and agencies is welcome.
 Email U.S. contact Dr. Darla Goeres

 Mission